Plondone/qPCR/README.md

 * From source (if you want to help develop the package):
   1. Download and install [git](https://git-scm.com/downloads) on your mac/pc.
-  2. Open a new project in Rstudio and select version control. [step-by-step manual](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)
+  1. Open a new project in Rstudio and select version control. [step-by-step manual](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)
-  3. Copy https://github.com/SCIL-leuven/qpcrviia7.git under URL and press create project.
+  1. Copy https://github.com/SCIL-leuven/qpcrviia7.git under URL and press create project.
-  4. In the top right panel, under Build, click Build & Reload (this installs the package).
+  1. In the top right panel, under Build, click Build & Reload (this installs the package).
+  1. Run the following code to check out example analyses:
+  `devtools::build_vignettes()`

 ## Data file